microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/customclaimconfiguration.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Claim configuration that details the conditions and sources of any custom claim.
-Typically, either an attribute or a set of transforms should be provided to source the claim value.
-In the case where both are provided then the output of the transforms take priority.
-If the transforms result in no output then the attribute value is used.
+Represents a claim configuration that details the conditions and sources of any custom claim.
+Typically, an attribute or a set of transforms should be provided to source the claim value.
+In the case where both are provided, the output of the transforms takes priority.
+If the transform results in no output then the attribute value is used.

 ## Properties
 |Property|Type|Description|